Fascicular block (hemiblock): Left anterior & left posterior fascicular block

 - rS complexes in leads II, III and aVF may mask Q-waves from a prior inferior infarction.

 Left posterior fascicular block (LPFB)

 Left posterior fascicular block is much less common than LAFB.
-This is due to the fact that the posterior fascicle is larger and it has greater arterial supply.
-Depolarization of the left ventricle will depend entirely on impulses from the anterior fascicle if the posterior one is defect.
-The vector is initially directed upwards and to the left, which yields q-wave in lead aVF and R-wave in lead I. The second vector is directed downwards and to the right, which results in a prominent R-wave in lead aVF and equally prominent S-wave in lead I. The electrical axis will be more positive than 90° (right axis deviation).
-As in LAFB, the QRS duration will by prolonged by approximately 0.01 to 0.04 s, but total QRS duration will not reach 0.12 second.
+This is due to the fact that the posterior fascicle is larger and it has a greater arterial supply.
+Depolarization of the left ventricle will depend entirely on impulses from the anterior fascicle if the posterior one is defective.
+The vector is initially directed upwards and to the left, which yields a q-wave in lead aVF and R-wave in lead I. The second vector is directed downwards and to the right, which results in a prominent R-wave in lead aVF and an equally prominent S-wave in lead I. The electrical axis will be more positive than 90° (right axis deviation).
+As in LAFB, the QRS duration will be prolonged by approximately 0.01 to 0.04 s, but the total QRS duration will not reach 0.12 seconds.
 Refer to Figure 1.

 ECG criteria for left posterior fascicular block (LPFB)

 - Electrical axis +90° to +180°.

 - rS complexes in leads I and aVL.

 - qR complexes in inferior leads (II, III and aVF).

 - Q-wave is mandatory in leads III and aVF.